voilknetwork/voilk-ruby/README.md

 W, [2017-10-10T11:38:30.035318 #6743]  WARN -- : database_api.get_dynamic_global_properties :: Unable to perform request: too many connection resets (due to Net::ReadTimeout - Net::ReadTimeout) after 0 requests on 26665356, last used 1507660710.035165 seconds ago :: cause: Net::ReadTimeout, retrying ...
 ```

 This is caused by network interruptions.
 If these messages happen once in a while, they can be ignored.
-Radiator will retry the request and move on.
+Rubybear will retry the request and move on.
 If there are more frequent warnings, this will trigger the failover logic and pick a new node, if one has been configured (which is true by default).
 See the Failover section above.

 ## Problem: My log is full of `Invalid block sequence` messages.